awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 1. Create a pull request on your Bitbucket repository\.
 For more information, see [Making a Pull Request](https://www.atlassian.com/git/tutorials/making-a-pull-request)\.

-1. In the Bitbucket webhooks page, choose **View request** to see a list of recent events\.
+1. On the Bitbucket webhooks page, choose **View request** to see a list of recent events\.

-1. In the Bitbucket webhooks page, choose **View details** to see details about the response returned by AWS CodeBuild\.
+1. Choose **View details** to see details about the response returned by AWS CodeBuild\.
 It might look something like this:

    ```
    "response":"Webhook received and buld started: https://us-east-1.console.aws.amazon.com/codebuild/home..."